swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 ## Proposed solution

-Public enums can be declared as `exhaustive` or as `nonexhaustive`, defaulting to `exhaustive` for consistency with Swift 4.0 and earlier.
+Public enums can be declared as `exhaustive` or as `nonexhaustive`.
+In Swift 4 mode, the default behavior will be `exhaustive` for source compatibility; in Swift 5 it will be `nonexhaustive`.

 When a client tries to switch over a `nonexhaustive` enum, they must include a `default` case unless the enum is declared in the same module as the switch.
 In Swift 4 mode, omitting this case will result in a warning; in Swift 5, it will be an error.